Rahul-Rangarajan/Photo-Editing-Software-/README.md

-# Week2Project #
+# Photo Editing Software #

-This is our project for the 2nd week of CSC355: Open Source Development.
-This program uses a GUI that edits images with custom made "filters" made from the Python Imaging Library(Pillow).
-The editable photos are included in the "images" folder.
+This project is an extension of a previous project that is now functioning as a capstone submission for contributors Rahul Rangarajan and Jack Castiglione.
+This program uses a tkinter based GUI and the pillow imaging library, which is an open-source version of PIL (Python Imaging Library) to allow users to open, customize, and save images using a specific set of tools provided to the user through programmed image altering methods.
+The software supports a variety of image formats, including (but not limited to) PNG and JPEG.

 ### Requirements ###